All Products

 Optimize partitioned table queries

-AnalyticDB for PostgreSQL supports partition pruning for partitioned tables to improve query performance.
-When partition pruning is enabled, the system scans only the required partitions based on query conditions, instead of scanning the entire table.
-Example:
+AnalyticDB for PostgreSQL supports partition pruning: when a query includes conditions on the partition key, the optimizer scans only the matching partitions instead of the entire table.

 EXPLAIN